-Spark and Cannon Transcript/CD Order form, effective from 22 December 2015.
+Spark and Cannon Transcript/CD Order form effective from 21 February 2017.
 Parties involved in court proceedings are able to order transcripts of proceedings that have been heard in all ACT Courts as well as in the ACT Civil and Administrative Tribunal (ACAT).
 Members of the public may apply for a copy of the transcript provided the Registrar is satisfied the person has a good reason for doing so.

 As of 9 December 2013, the whole of ACT Courts and Tribunal (including ACAT) has moved to a new service provider for its transcription service.
 The new provider is Spark and Cannon (Phone number 1300 502 819).
 For material relating to matters heard after 9 December 2013, applications will need to be made to Spark and Cannon.
 A link to the application form for a transcript or CD is below.
 You can find details of their services here.

 If parties (including the tribunal) order the same transcript with the same turnaround time ( e.g. same day, next day etc.) and the orders are placed with Spark and Cannon within 7 days of each other, Spark and Cannon will share the transcript costs between those ordering.

 Parties are encouraged to consult with one another and tribunal registry staff, in a timely manner, to consider whether the sharing of transcript costs can be facilitated.

 If agreement is reached to order the same transcript with the same turnaround time and orders are placed with Spark and Cannon within 7 days of each other, it is recommended that parties draw the sharing of costs request to the attention of Spark and Cannon such as in the covering email sending the transcript request.
 Parties may also choose to copy in the other parties in their email request.